R4z0r737/Ash-of-the-templars/README.md

-# Ash of the Templars – Alpha 1.0.2
+# Ash of the Templars – Alpha 1.0.3

-This is the Alpha 1.0.2 build with:
+This is the fixed version of Alpha 1.0 build.

-- Placeholder character
+### Included Features:
-- Basic movement system
+- No loading hang
-- Stamina functionality
+- Simplified placeholder display
-- Web-ready launch structure
+- Ready for future model integration